Nanolat/sotopless-octopress/source/tutorials/ios.markdown

 GameKit Compatibility
 =====================
-SoTopless iOS SDK provides compatible API for major features of Leaderboard API in Apple GameKit.
+SoTopless iOS SDK provides simple and easy to use APIs like Apple GameKit.
+In case you have experience in leveloping leaderboards using GameKit, you will feel familar with iOS SDK as well.

-The only different part is user authentication.
+However, there are some different parts such as user authentication.
 You need to pass playerID, playerAlias, and a password.

 A Sample Code
 -----------